matsola/biofertilizer-report/casestudy.md

 However, both _(i)_ and _(ii)_ are, to some extent, questioned by a few of the participants in the study.

 _Branseröd gård_ had a 300% increase in yield, and fewer problems with diseases, compared to the control bed.
-Still, as mentioned earlier, the soil conditions at _Branseröd gård_ might be a root of uncertainty.
+Still, as mentioned earlier, the soil conditions at _Branseröd gård_ is causing uncertainty.

-_Timmervikens skafferi_ had a 10% increase in yield compared to the control.
+_Timmervikens skafferi_ had a 9% increase in yield compared to the control.
 However, there were also a few questions about differences in sun exposure.
 The experiment had better conditions than the control.

 _Bee Urban_ finds that the biofertilizer works at least as well as bokashi and worm compost.
 Note: _Bee Urban_ did not have control.